Elizabeth FitzGerald, Countess of Lincoln: Marriages

 On 6 May 1548, Sir Anthony Browne died, leaving Lady Elizabeth a widow at the age of twenty-one.
-She had two children by Sir Anthony, but they both died young.
+She had two sons by Sir Anthony, but they both died young.
 On 1 October 1552, she married her second husband, Lord High Admiral Edward Clinton, at Sempringham, Kesteven, Lincolnshire.
-She was his third wife.
+She was his third wife and the couple had no children.
 Clinton was Lord-Lieutenant of Lincolnshire and Nottinghamshire.
 He was also a Privy Counsellor.
 He was created 1st Earl of Lincoln in 1572 and served as Ambassador to France.

 Friendship with Queen Elizabeth

 Lady Elizabeth was a close intimate of Queen Elizabeth I of England.
-She had been a companion to the Queen when the latter was a baby; their friendship was later renewed in the household of the widowed Queen Consort, Catherine Parr, and her fourth husband, Thomas Seymour, where Lady Elizabeth went to live following Sir Anthony's death.
+She had been a companion to the Queen when the latter was a baby; their friendship was later renewed in the household of the widowed Queen Consort, Katherine Parr, and her fourth husband, Thomas Seymour, where Lady Elizabeth went to live following Sir Anthony's death.
 They reportedly got on well together in the brief period they both resided at Chelsea Manor.

-In 1553, she and her second husband supported the plot to place Lady Jane Grey upon the throne in lieu of Princess Mary Tudor; Lady Jane also had been a member of Catherine Parr's household, so it is possible that Lady Elizabeth had developed a fondness for the young girl, which may have prompted her to back Jane's claim.
-When the plot failed, Lady Elizabeth and her husband managed to regain the trust of Princess Mary, who subsequently became queen.
+In 1553, she and her second husband supported the plot to place Lady Jane Grey on the throne in lieu of Princess Mary Tudor; Lady Jane also had been a member of Katherine Parr's household, so it is possible that Lady Elizabeth had developed a fondness for the young girl, which may have prompted her to back Jane's claim.
+When the plot fails, Lady Elizabeth and her husband manage to regain the trust of Princess Mary, who subsequently becomes queen.
 Shortly after the ascension of Queen Elizabeth I to the throne, following Queen Mary's death in 1558, Lady Elizabeth was at court as one of the Queen's ladies-in-waiting.
-Elizabeth was one of those who, in 1561, had tried to warn Lady Catherine Grey to confess her clandestine marriage to Edward Seymour to the Queen before the latter discovered the truth from other people.
+Elizabeth was one of those who, in 1561, had tried to warn Lady Katherine Grey to confess her clandestine marriage to Edward Seymour to the Queen before the latter discovered the truth from other people.
 That same year, Lady Elizabeth fell briefly into disfavour with the Queen and was accused of "frailty" and "forgetfulness of duty".
 These charges were made by the Archbishop of Canterbury Matthew Parker who also declared that she should be "chastised in Bridewell" for her "offences".
 Tudor historian David Starkey concludes that Archbishop Parker considered Lady Elizabeth to have been a "strumpet".

 Lady Elizabeth afterwards regained her former favour with the Queen.

 Several years later, in 1569, Lady Elizabeth exercised her husband's rights as Lord High Admiral to seize a ship which had been illegally taken by Martin Frobisher.
 Frobisher was arrested for piracy and she was allowed to keep both the ship and its cargo.